oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 ## Default Interface Methods

-Default interface methods are a new feature, and are not strictly related to the FP enrichment, but they’re a very nice to have, especially for Library authors.
+Default interface methods are a new feature, and are not strictly related to the FP enrichment, but they're a very nice to have, especially for Library authors.

 ### Non Breaking Interface Augmentation